MA English and Scottish Literature

 Take a virtual tour of the Central Area

-The University holds many literary treasures in its extensive collections.
-These include a truly exceptional collection of early Shakespeare quartos and other early modern printed plays, and the Corson Collection of works by and about Sir Walter Scott.
+The Centre's literary treasures include a truly exceptional collection of early Shakespeare quartos and other early modern printed plays, and the Corson Collection of works by and about Sir Walter Scott.

-Modern literature and poetry are particularly well represented, with the W.H.
+Highlights of its holdings in modern literature and poetry include the W.H.
 Auden collection and the libraries of Lewis Grassic Gibbon, Hugh MacDiarmid and Norman MacCaig.

 We are the Scottish base of The Collected Letters of Thomas and Jane Welsh Carlyle, Duke-Edinburgh edition, one of the major editorial projects in Victorian studies of the last half-century.